Revision: 7 Jun 2023

 - The collectivity of souls corresponds to layers of soul.

-- The degree of collectivity of soul increases as awareness decreases, and increases as awareness increases.
+- The degree of collectivity of soul increases as awareness, and increases as awareness increases.